Seems like ADD/ADHD is getting a lot of attention lately.

 If you know you’re the kind of person who goes stir-crazy when you feel confined, make sure you’ve got an escape plan.
 Maybe your family wants to lie on the beach for eight hours, but you know you’re going to need to scale a cliff instead.
 Or, if you’ve got to spend the day on the beach (poor baby), pack a book or line up a new podcast (we know some good ones if you’re looking).

 Then there will be the uncomfortable situations you can’t avoid.
 You’re not going to be able to be hyper-stimulated by every single thing in your life.
 You still have to clean toilets, pay taxes and wait at a bus stop.
 Inevitably, there are tasks you won’t find interesting.
-We want to minimize them but also increase our ability to tolerate them, through activities that instill mindfulness, such as yoga, martial arts, meditation, or running — any activity that requires a certain amount of extended focus and skill.

 Eventually, you’ll be able to access the distress tolerance you cultivate during those activities in other areas of your life, so that your deep breathing kicks in whenever you’re faced with something uncomfortable or unpleasant (maybe not while cleaning the toilet).